Home Pauline's Pages Howto Articles Uniquely NZ Small Firms Search

 Background

-Approaches to adding titles, background colours etc to a popup window
+Some possible approaches to adding titles, background colours etc to a popup window

 Another promising looking way is to open the popup with a HTML page providing the framework and using the Document Object to change the graphic to the one required and similarly set a new title by statements, which I do not intend to explain, such as: